awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

 + The S3 buckets listed in [About minimum S3 Bucket permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.

 **Amazon CloudWatch Logs**
-If you don't allow your instances to access the internet, you must create a VPC endpoint for CloudWatch Logs to use features that send logs to CloudWatch Logs\.
+If you don't allow your instances to access the internet, create a VPC endpoint for CloudWatch Logs to use features that send logs to CloudWatch Logs\.
 For more information about creating an endpoint for CloudWatch Logs, see [Creating a VPC endpoint for CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch-logs-and-interface-VPC.html#create-VPC-endpoint-for-CloudWatchLogs) in the *Amazon CloudWatch Logs User Guide*\.

 **DNS in hybrid environment**
 For information about configuring DNS to work with AWS PrivateLink endpoints in hybrid environments, see [Private DNS](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-private-dns)\.
 If you want to use your own DNS, you can use Route 53 Resolver\.
 For more information, see [Resolving DNS Queries Between VPCs and Your Network](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html) in the *Amazon Route 53 Developer Guide*\.